toxic0506/language_Python_exercises/README.md

-to lunch the python interpret:
+to launch the python interpret:

 ```$ python3```